dominiquetheodore/neighbourhood_map/README.md

 or download this repository to your local folder.

+To run the application, simply open index.html in your browser.

 ## Features
 * A full screen Google map of Central London area showing markers on well-known locations.
 * Clicking on a marker displays a Streetview of the area, and a related Wikipedia snippet.
 A list of restaurants nearby is populated from Foursquare.